Back to All Events

 Day one

-How to adjust/optimize the file for a more appropriate film transfer
+• How to adjust/optimize the file to make a more appropriate film transfer

 Day two